Rapid training of Hamiltonian graph networks using random features: Conclusion

 \section{Conclusion}

-We propose a training algorithm for Hamiltonian graph networks via rapid, random feature sampling and linear system solvers.
-Our approach completely avoids slow, iterative gradient-based optimization.
-Compared to 15 optimizer baselines, our method offers dramatic speedups (more than 100×) while achieving competitive accuracy in 2D and 3D physical systems.
-By incorporating translation, rotation, and index-permutation invariances, we extend random feature methods to graph-based architectures, substantially reducing their training costs.
+We propose a training algorithm for Hamiltonian graph networks via rapid random feature sampling and linear system solvers.
+Our approach completely avoids slow, iterative gradient-descent-based optimization, which is especially challenging in the graph network and the physics-informed settings.
+We demonstrate our approach on chain, lattice, and molecular systems in up to three spatial dimensions, encompassing N-body systems.
+By incorporating translation, rotation, and index-permutation invariances, we extend random feature methods to graph-based Hamiltonian network architectures.
+Compared to 15 optimizer baselines, our method offers dramatic speedups (100× to 1000×) while achieving competitive accuracy in 3D physical systems.
 Remarkably, training on $3 \times 3$ systems suffices to accurately predict dynamics in systems of size $100 \times 100$, demonstrating strong zero-shot generalization capabilities.
 With this generalization from such small-scale training systems, one can deploy models without needing to re-train on full-scale data, enabling fast prototyping.

-\paragraph{Limitations and future work.}
+\paragraph{Limitations and future work:}

-We demonstrate our approach on chain and lattice systems in up to three spatial dimensions, encompassing most mesh-based physical systems.
-Extensions to higher-dimensional lattices (e.g., modeling internal structures of 3D objects) and time-dependent graphs remain unexplored.
 For very small graphs, the HNN architecture is often faster to train than a graph-based approach, making it a better choice than HGN in these cases.
-Benchmark results show that other graph-based models may exceed HGN performance, highlighting a clear direction to extend our training method to those frameworks.
-Generalization capabilities of the HGN models also seem to be mostly limited to the same type of graphs, e.g., models trained on chains (edge degrees up to two) cannot be used to predict dynamics of lattices (edge degrees up to four).
-It is worth exploring if training with larger edge degrees (i.e., more neighbors per node) also enables better generalization.
+Generalization capabilities of the HGN models are typically limited to the same type of graphs, i.e., models trained on chains (edge degrees up to two) cannot be used to predict dynamics of lattices (edge degrees up to four) \citep{corso-2024}.
+We observed similar challenges when using dynamic edges in the molecular dynamics examples for all optimizers.
+Therefore, for those examples, one could either use more data or a less physically complex model (e.g., an SE(3) graph network that provides SE(3) equivariance by construction \citep{du-2022-se3}) to reduce data requirements.
+Our approach does not easily generalize to other graph neural network architectures (e.g., convolution or self-attention on the individual node features).
+In future work, we intend to extend this work by employing multiple message passing layers and deeper architectures where random feature boosting might help \citep{zozoulenko-2025}.